Amazon.com Inc. (AMZN) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at AMZN starting from Selipsky Adam, who sale 241 shares at the price of $100.16 back on Feb 16.
-After this action, Selipsky Adam now owns 140,619 shares of Amazon.com Inc., valued at $24,138 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at AMZN starting from Olsavsky Brian T, who sale 16,760 shares at the price of $95.25 back on Feb 21.
+After this action, Olsavsky Brian T now owns 49,000 shares of Amazon.com Inc., valued at $1,596,390 using the latest closing price.

 Stock Fundamentals for AMZN